pinohu/DYNASTY/ohu-legacy-codex/templates/vision-statement-template.md

 **How will the empire preserve capital across generations?**

-- Legal structures: [Legacy Trust, LLCs, etc.]
+- Legal structures: [Dynasty Trust, LLCs, etc.]
 - Asset protection: [Layered protection strategies]
 - Risk mitigation: [How will risks be managed?]
 - Preservation mechanisms: [What ensures wealth survives 365 years?]